 Sometimes there's a difficult person in the crowd.
 I define a difficult person as anyone who interrupts your talk or refuses to cede control of the presentation back to you.
-In technical talks this can be common.
+In technical talks, this can be common.
 Someone might disagree with you or want to show everyone how smart he or she is.
 Ironically, these people are usually very easy to defuse if done right.
 Listen to their question or comment.
 Answer it succinctly and try to move on.
 If they won't let you (not ceding control back to your) let them finish their follow-up.
-Then, you say something like, "That's really interesting.
+Then, say something like, "That's really interesting.
 I'd love to talk to you about that after I'm done.
 Please come see me."
 Then immediately move on.
-If you're worried about difficult people then come up with a few more phrases like that.
+If you're worried about difficult people, come up with a few more phrases like that.

 In my five years of experience, I've only had one person who staunchly refused to let me continue unless I live-coded in front of all 350 people.
 I had the time, I had the skills, so I did, but the interruption weakened my story.

 Generally, audiences are quite well-behaved.
 In fact, everyone wants you to do a great job.
 Don't believe me?
 Think back to when you saw a speaker bomb terribly.
 How did you feel watching that?
 You felt awkward.
 We don't want to feel that way.
 So remember that everyone there wants you to do a great job.